Spicy gochujang tofu is a delicious Korean side dish or an easy plant-based main meal.

 - 3 cloves garlic, minced

-- 2 spring onions, finely chopped (reserve some green parts for sprinkling at the end)
+- 2 green onions, finely sliced (reserve some for garnish)

 - Take the tofu block between your hands and gently press out as much water as possible over the kitchen sink.
-Cut the tofu block into 1 cm (or ½ inch) thick rectangular pieces.
+Cut the tofu block into thick rectangular pieces – about ½ inch (1 cm) thick.
 Thoroughly pat it dry with a paper towel.

 - Heat a large non-stick pan or seasoned cast iron skillet over medium-high heat with a tablespoon of oil.
-Once very hot, gently add the tofu slices.
-Be careful because the tofu slices are fragile, and any excess moisture may cause the oil to sputter.
+Once very hot, gently add the dried tofu slices.

-- Sear the tofu until lightly golden brown on both sides, about four minutes per side.
+- Pan-fry the tofu until lightly golden brown on both sides, about four minutes per side.

 - Line a plate with paper towels and transfer the golden tofu to the plate, allowing the paper to absorb the excess oil.